SugarcubeGames/splunkmd/0_DistributedEnvironmentSetup.md

 vi /etc/systemd/system/Splunkd.service
 ```
 #### 2. Remove the original LimitNOFILE and LIMITPRIO settings.
-Paste the following where it was removed:
+Paste the following where they were removed:
 ```
 LimitCORE=0
 LimitDATA=infinity